How I'm Feeling Now: Singles

 On 7 April 2020, Charli shared snippets of a song called "Forever" on social media.
 On 9 April 2020, she announced that "Forever" would be released as the lead single off the album at 11:30 PM PST and premiere on the BBC Radio 1 with Annie Mac podcast.
-"Forever"s official artwork was created by American artist Seth Bogart.
+The official artwork for "Forever" was created by American artist Seth Bogart.
 Two additional artworks were also released for "Forever", by French artist Regards Coupables and American singer-songwriter Caroline Polachek, respectively.
 The official music video for "Forever", featuring clips sent in from fans, was released on 17 April 2020.
-On 11 April 2020 she announced that she had chosen the next single, to be titled either "Claws" or "I Like".
-On 14 April 2020 she announced that she had settled on "Claws" as the song title.
-The official music video for "Claws" was remotely directed and edited by Charlotte Rutherford, and featured Aitchison's boyfriend Huck Kwong.
+On 11 April 2020, she announced that she had chosen the next single, to be titled either "Claws" or "I Like".
+On 14 April 2020, she announced that she had settled on "Claws" as the song title.
+The official music video for "Claws" was remotely directed and edited by Charlotte Rutherford, and featured Charli's then-boyfriend Huck Kwong.
 It premiered on 1 May 2020.
 On 2 May 2020, Charli unveiled that she would release a third single before the album release titled "I Finally Understand" the following week.
 It premiered on 7 May 2020.
 On the day of the album's release, "Enemy" was released as a promotional single from the album.

+In February 2025, "Party 4 U" gained virality on TikTok and became the most streamed song off of the album on Spotify, surpassing "Claws".
+Following the virality, the song was officially sent to US pop radio through Atlantic Records on 13 May 2025, making it the fourth single from the album.
+Charli also added the track to the setlist of her 2024-25 Brat Tour, and premiered a music video on 15 May 2025.

 Tour

-In August 2021, Charli announced a three special shows, branded the How I'm Feeling Now Tour.
+In August 2021, Charli announced three special shows, branded the How I'm Feeling Now Tour.
 The singer visited Los Angeles on 27 September 2021, at The Masonic Lodge; New York City on 1 October 2021, at La Poisson Rouge; and her home of London on 24 October 2021, at Lafayette.